slamora/brackets-wiki/Brackets-Extensions.md

 ## Installing and Removing Extensions

-The [Brackets Registry](https://brackets-registry.aboutweb.com) is our central registry of Brackets extensions that you can access on the web https://brackets-registry.aboutweb.com or from the "Available" tab in Extension Manager (introduced in Sprint 28).
-This tab allows you to browse and search the list of available extensions and install or update them with one click.
+You can browse a list of available extensions in the **Available** tab of the Extension Manager, and install or update them with one click.
+This list comes from the [Brackets Registry](https://brackets-registry.aboutweb.com), a web app that makes it easy for extension authors to upload new extensions.
 The registry doesn't yet have the full set of extensions from the original wiki page list (see below), but over time it should become more complete.
-Extension developers can upload new or updated extensions to the registry at https://brackets-registry.aboutweb.com.
+If you're an extension author, please upload your extension to the registry at https://brackets-registry.aboutweb.com.

 You can remove an extension from Extension Manager by clicking on the **Remove** button in the item's listing in the "Installed" tab.